Richard Cocke

-Richard Cocke (1597–1665) was a prominent colonial Virginia planter and politician.
+Richard Cocke (1597–1665) was a colonial Virginia planter and politician.
 He established a political and social dynasty that firmly seated itself as among the most prominent in Virginia.
-Among his more prominent descendants are George H. W. Bush and George W. Bush, as well as professional baseball player Ryne Harper.

 Early life

 Richard Cocke was born in 1597 at Pickthorn, Stottesdon, Shropshire and baptized Dec.
 13, 1597 at Sidbury.
 Richard was the son of Thomas Cocke, who was the son of William and Elizabeth Cocke.
 Richard had an older sister, Eleanor, born in 1591.
 His family was only one of several families with the name Cocke living about Shropshire at this time.
 Richard's early education is not known, but he was both literate and educated enough to act as an attorney in court.

 Arrival in Virginia

 The first Virginia record of Richard Cocke is from December 24, 1627, when he appeared at the court in Jamestown to give testimony as the purser of the Thomas and John that four men of Mr. Sharples had run away while being transported to Virginia.
-Cocke again appeared on February 10, 1629 as Patrick Canada's attorney and ordered to take custody of Thomas Hunter's estate on behalf of Patrick Canada.
+Cocke again appeared on February 10, 1629, as Patrick Canada's attorney and ordered to take custody of Thomas Hunter's estate on behalf of Patrick Canada.